ChrissFurenes/CTFd_first_blood/README.md

 # CTFd First Blood
+## This is to use for adding First blood challange type in predefined yml file and work on first start

+Sadly it dont work ;(

 A small CTFd plugin to give First Blood points.

 This plugin adds a new challenge type that grants additional points to first N people who solve it.